 - The value of cryptocurrency is volatile.
 While you can get outsized value from your crypto rewards, you could also lose a lot of it if the value drops.
 For example, the price of Bitcoin surged to an all-time high of nearly $65,000 in early 2021 before it was cut in half in just over a month.
 If you had earned Bitcoin rewards at the top, you would've lost a good chunk of value in the short term.

 - You'll lack flexibility.
 Some crypto credit cards don't give you many options to redeem your rewards.
-With the SoFi Credit Card, for instance, there are just two currencies from which you can choose, and the BlockFi Rewards Visa Signature Credit Card offers just one (Bitcoin).
+The BlockFi Rewards Visa Signature Credit Card, for instance, offers just one currency (Bitcoin) for rewards redemption.
 You can exchange your rewards for cash and use that to buy other cryptocurrencies, but that's another step you have to take to get what you want—and it'll involve added fees.

 - Cryptocurrency profits have tax implications.
 Traditional credit card rewards typically aren't considered to be taxable income, and you won't be taxed on the crypto you earn either.
 But if you receive crypto rewards and trade them for a profit in the future, you'll be on the hook for taxes on the amount you gained.